 Lawn care doesn’t just start with the grass.
 It also involves making sure your soil or the foundation of any good yard is in good condition to allow grass to grow without issue.
 So, how do you know if your grass issues are originating from your soil?

 All soil contains a mixture of sand, silt, clay particles, and organic matter.
 Depending on where you live in the U.S., yours will include more or less of each.
 How can you determine what kind of soil you have in the first place?

-A soil-mixture test is something that you can purchase from your local home improvement store and do at home, or you can try your hand at it with this quick DIY trick.
 First, rub your soil sample of between your hands.
 If it feels slippery when wet, it’s likely heavy clay.
 If it has a sandier consistency, it’s likely more silt-based.

 As a general rule, heavy clay takes longer to dry out and takes longer to drain; therefore, silty soil is preferred.
 However, changing the texture of your soil is possible through a soil care regimen.

 To gain even more insight on your soil, we recommend sending off soil samples to a reputable soil lab for further testing.